aleksfadini/Jekyll-aleksfadini/socialmedias.md

 We collaborated extensively and I am fortunate to consider him a close friend of mine.

 # Other ways to communicate: email!
-I see email as a superior way of comunication instead of social medias, and I answer most of the emails I receive, even if it takes a lot of time (and you might expect a delay sometime).
+I see email as a superior way of comunication compared to social medias, and I answer most of the emails I receive, even if it takes a lot of time (and you might expect a delay sometime).
 In particular, I answer all emails that come from:
 - anybody offering feedback or asking a question
 - musicians and possible collaborators
 - anyone involved in the digital art world
 - anyone using SpaceEars, the one and only ear-training roguelike game that I am committed to improve every day

-## Contact me
-You can write to me using the email in the footer, or even my personal email, which is aleksfadini followed by the usual gmail.com
-If you made it to here you deserve it...